PauloDourado22/Watermark-App/README.md

 # Watermark App

 This is my first desktop app using Python and Tkinter.
-It lets you upload an image and add a watermark — either text or a logo — automatically.
+It lets you upload an image and add a watermark automatically.

-I made this because I wanted an easy way to watermark my photos before posting them online.
+I made this in the context of a course I'm attending.
+It's an easy way to watermark photos before posting them online.

 Features